Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Some of the most significant environmental factors affecting alcoholism include:

 Children raised in stressful homes are at higher risk of developing AUD once they are adults.
-This is especially in homes with sexual, physical, or verbal abuse.
+This is especially true for children who experience:

-In contrast, children who grew up with the following tended to have a lower risk for developing an alcohol addiction:
+In contrast, children who grew up with parental support and community resources have a lower risk of developing an alcohol addiction.

 In this article